Marak/faker.js/Readme.md

 ## Building faker.js

-faker uses [gulp](http://gulpjs.com/) to automate it's build process.
+faker uses [gulp](http://gulpjs.com/) to automate its build process.
 Each build operation is a separate task which can be run independently.

 ### Browser Bundle